patchfx/patchfx.github.io/_posts/2020-05-22-creating-a-ruby-gem-with-rust.markdown

 title:  "Creating a Ruby Gem with Rust"
 date:   2020-05-22 09:00:00 +0100
 ---

+In this tutorial we will create a very simple Rust crate that will print `Hello World from Rust!`.

 # Create a new gem with bundler

-Lets go ahead a create a new Ruby gem template using bundler.
+Lets go ahead and create a new Ruby gem template using bundler.

 ```
 bundle gem helloworld